 Directors and Employees owe a duty to the Company to advance its legitimate interests.
-Directors and Employees may not take for themselves personally, or for other organizations with which they are affiliated, opportunities discovered through the use of Company property, information, or position.
+Directors and Employees may not take for themselves personally, or for other organizations with which they are affiliated, opportunities discovered using Company property, information, or position.
 No Director or Employee may compete with the Company, or use Company property, information, or position for improper personal gain.